Prugna21/career-knowledge-assistant/roadmap.md

 ## 🎯 Vision

-Build an AI-powered career assistant that behaves like a mini ATS + recruiter system.
+Build an AI-powered career assistant that behaves like a mini recruiter system.

 ---

-# Phase 1 – MVP (DONE)
+# Phase 1 – MVP

 ✔ CV loading (PDF)
 ✔ Text chunking